yashpatel5400/SESimulate/README.md

 	- Coach count
 	- Time decay constants
 	- Different network clustering algorithsm

+# Results

+The results of SE Simulate are outputted in the Results folder (originally blank) and are further sorted by the time results (graphical displays for steps of time) and sensitivity (for sensitivity analysis).

 Note: The package uses Python 3, with the Numpy, NetworkX, and Matplotlib libraries.